Employee loyalty – Troubling economic news may be encouraging workers to stick with their current employer.

 As the economy cools, the number of U.S. employees who say they intend to stay with their current employer has bumped up considerably.
-At the same time, more of them are putting in greater discretionary effort at their jobs.
+At the same time, more of them are putting in greater discretionary effort at their jobs and give best example of employee loyalty.

 These are among the findings of Gartner’s latest Global Talent Monitor report for the second quarter of 2019.
 The number of workers who say they intend to stay with their current employer (53%) represents a 10% increase from the first quarter, and it’s also the first time ever that a majority of the U.S. workforce has reported an intent to stay, Gartner says.